miccom1977/vue3Tooltip/README.md

     event: 'mousemove' // Event on which the tooltip is triggered.
 };
 ```
-which element attribute should be treated as the content/code to be placed in the tooltip.
+which element attribute should be treated as the content/code to be placed in the tooltip.<br>
--- title
+-- title<br>
--- description
+-- description<br>
--- any element attribute
+-- any element attribute<br>

-which event should the component react to:
+which event should the component react to:<br>
--- mouseenter - the tooltip generates once and remains in place; upon leaving the element, the tooltip disappears.
+-- mouseenter - the tooltip generates once and remains in place; upon leaving the element, the tooltip disappears.<br>
--- mousemove - the tooltip follows the mouse cursor; upon leaving the element, the tooltip disappears.
+-- mousemove - the tooltip follows the mouse cursor; upon leaving the element, the tooltip disappears.<br>
--- other events, not tested but should work correctly.
+-- other events, not tested but should work correctly.<br><br>

-In the tooltip, you can apply simple HTML, as well as add images, build a table in the tooltip (properly formatting the title attribute content).
+In the tooltip, you can apply simple HTML, as well as add images, build a table in the tooltip (properly formatting the title attribute content).<br>

-Example:
+Example:<br>

 ```vue
 <template>